 Place the pizza dough on a flat disc, and push it down with your middle three fingers.
 Create a large circle roughly 6 inches across and 1/2 inch thick using an expanding disc.
 The dough should be smooth and malleable.

 It’s okay if the dough appears to shrink somewhat.
 If it returns fast, relax for 15 to 20 minutes, cover it with a clean kitchen towel, and repeat step 3.

 Use both hands to stretch the dough.

 We can see the pizza dough by removing the sheet pan here.
 It comes with a pro if it is roughly 10 inches across.
-If the results aren’t what you wanted, you’ll need to do some steps to rectify it.
+If the results aren’t what you wanted, you’ll need to take some steps to rectify them.
 You may repair that by using both of your hands.

 Frequently asked questions

 How long can you leave the dough at room temperature?